 While there is some truth to this story of landrace cannabis, when we look deeper into the science of cannabis, the story becomes a bit more complicated.
 For one thing, the conception of indica and sativa strains is not as simple as it seems.
 While strains are usually sorted into indicas and sativas, our understanding of what makes a cannabis strain sativa or indica is not a stable or well-defined concept, and really, it never has been.

 To start, we never really had clear designations on what sativa and indica even mean.
-Cannabis sativa was originally coined in the 15th century to mean cannabis in general.
-Then in the 18th century, the term cannabis Indica was introduced as a subspecies of cannabis sativa.
+Cannabis sativa was originally coined in the mid-18th century by the famous botanist Carl Linnaeus to distinguish cultivated cannabis from that found in the wild.
+A short time later, the term cannabis Indica was introduced by evolutionary biologist Jean Baptiste Lamarck as a subspecies of cannabis sativa.
 2

 Indica was meant to indicate cannabis which was shorter, bushier, with high THC that was to be consumed as an intoxicating drug, and which was first described in the Indian subcontinent.
 Cannabis sativa was then used to refer to cannabis that had been domesticated by humans, often being grown for fiber or seeds.
 Cannabis sativa, which in Latin translated to cultivated cannabis, was then used to describe cannabis low levels of THC used for its fiber and seeds.
 What was then cannabis sativa, is now referred to as hemp.

 It wasn’t until the 1980’s that indica and sativa began to be used incorrectly as a way to refer to two different high-THC varieties of cannabis, based on the morphology of the plants and the geographical location they were found.